pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/rest_controller/_index.md

 ### Running our REST controller

-With our REST controller complete, we can now proceed to run it.To see the result of our code, we use the following URL:
+With our REST controller complete, we can now proceed to run it.
+To see the result of our code, we use the following URL:

 ```bash